DivergentClouds/expanse/spec.md

 bar(foo)
 ```

-A section is like a label but it starts at a specific address.
-Code continues from that address.
-Negative addresses are not allowed.
+A section specifies a new address for compilation to continue at.
+Negative addresses are not
+allowed.
 Sections last until the start of the next section.
-The program
+The program starts with an unnamed
-starts with an unnamed section at address 0.
-To create a section, write a label with an `@` followed
-by an integer directly preceding the colon.
-If multiple sections' regions conflict, later sections
+section at address 0.
+To create a section, write a `@` followed by an integer preceding a colon.
+The
+`@` may optionally be preceeded by a name to create a label at that address.
+If multiple sections'
-take priority over earlier ones and a warning is issued.
+regions conflict, later sections take priority over earlier ones and a warning is issued.
+When
+building in relocation mode, section information is emitted to the outputted binary.

 ```
-foo @ 0x100:      ; sets current address to 256
+foo @ 0x100:      ; sets current address to 256 and creates a label there

-bar @ $ + 64:    ; sets current address to the current address + 64
+@ $ + 64:         ; sets current address to the current address + 64
 ```

 ## Control Flow